 In many cases, these types of accidents result from construction crews failing to operate in compliance with certain codes and regulations.
 To be sure, the law requires construction companies to take steps to protect the public.
 When these companies are negligent, injured pedestrians can file claims for financial compensation.

 Contact a Chicago Construction Accident Lawyer

 Summer weather can be ideal for walking to work or for taking a stroll through Chicago, but this time of year also means that more construction will take place in the city.
 Pedestrians can suffer serious injuries in construction site accidents.
 If you or someone you love recently sustained a severe personal injury in a construction accident, you should contact an experienced Chicago personal injury lawyer today to learn more about how we can help you with your case.
-Contact Woodruff Johnson & Evans for more information.
+Contact Woodruff Johnson & Evans Law Offices for more information.